Yukawa-Lorentz Symmetry in Non-Hermitian Dirac Materials

-\emph{Discussion \& Outlook}.~In this work, we develop a general formalism of constructing symmetry protected Lorentz invariant NH DSMs in any dimension by introducing masslike anti-Hermitian Dirac operator to its Hermitian counterpart, featuring purely real or imaginary eigenvalue spectra.
-Their thermodynamic and transport responses closely mimic the ones in conventional Dirac materials, however in terms of an effective Fermi velocity $v_{_{\rm F}}=\sqrt{v^2_{_{\rm H}} - v^2_{_{\rm NH}}}$ of NH Dirac fermions, where $v_{_{\rm H}}$ ($v_{_{\rm NH}}$) is the Fermi velocity associated with the Hermitian (anti-Hermitian) component of the NH Dirac operator.
+In this work, we develop a general formalism of constructing symmetry protected Lorentz invariant NH DSMs in any dimension by introducing masslike anti-Hermitian Dirac operator to its Hermitian counterpart, featuring purely real or imaginary eigenvalue spectra.
+Their thermodynamic, transport and elastic responses closely mimic the ones in conventional Dirac materials, however in terms of an effective Fermi velocity $v_{_{\rm F}}=\sqrt{v^2_{_{\rm H}} - v^2_{_{\rm NH}}}$ of NH Dirac fermions, where $v_{_{\rm H}}$ ($v_{_{\rm NH}}$) is the Fermi velocity associated with the Hermitian (anti-Hermitian) component of the NH Dirac operator.
+Following Eq.~\eqref{eq:DiracNH}, our construction of the NH DSMs can be generalized to any semimetal of arbitrary energy dispersion relation, described by an Hermitian operator ($h_0$) and accommodates mass orders ($M$), to construct its NH counterpart, since in all these cases the anti-Hermitian operator $M h_0$ exists.

 We show that when NH DSMs arrive in the close proximity to any mass ordering via spontaneous symmetry breaking, the emergent non-Fermi liquid features NH (for CCM) or Hermitian (for ACM) Yukawa-Lorentz symmetry in terms of a unique terminal velocity for all the participating degrees of freedom.
 We also determine the non-trivial critical exponents associated with the NH DSM to Dirac insulator QPTs, revealing their non-Gaussian nature in $d=2$, favored by strong Hubbardlike local interactions.
-Combining mean-field theory and RG analysis, we address the competition among different classes of mass orderings and argue that the nature of the Dirac insulators can be identified from the quasiparticle spectra inside the ordered phases, which can serve as a direct test of our proposed effective description of correlated NH DSMs in numerical simulations~\cite{NHHubbard2023} and experiments.
+Combining mean-field theory and RG analysis, we address the competition among different classes of mass orderings and argue that the nature of the Dirac insulators can be identified from the quasiparticle spectra inside the ordered phases, which can serve as a direct test of our proposed effective description of correlated NH DSMs in numerical simulations~\cite{NHHubbard2023-1} and experiments.
 In three spatial dimensions, the NH DSM to insulator QPTs are Gaussian in nature as they take place at $g^2_{_j}=\lambda_{_j}=0$ since $\varepsilon=0$ therein, yielding mean-field critical exponents $\nu=1/2$ and $\eta_{_\Psi}=\eta_{_\Phi}=0$.
-Still, the fermionic and bosonic quasiparticle poles suffer logarithmic corrections, producing a \emph{marginal} Fermi liquid, which also manifests the emergent Yukawa-Lorentz symmetry.
+Still, the fermionic and bosonic quasiparticle poles suffer logarithmic corrections, producing a marginal Fermi liquid, which also manifests the emergent Yukawa-Lorentz symmetry.